alanbacon/StringQuartet/README.md

-I do things with strings
+I do things with strings, and regexs